Grand Prix (TV programme): 2009–2011

 football coverage.
 The BBC would air all races Live on BBC One with BBC Two being used if clashes occurred.
 Practice sessions were aired on BBC Red Button with commentary provided from BBC Radio 5 Live.
 Highlights of the races on BBC Three at 7:00pm on Sunday evenings (except for races such as Brazil, Canada, America and Bahrain from 2014, where later start times meant the highlights were aired late at night or Australia, Japan, China and Malaysia which were shown late Sunday afternoon on BBC One or BBC Two).

+Lee McKenzie presented Inside F1 at 18:45 on Friday and Saturday on the BBC News (UK feed), with a short highlight package and the latest news.

-Lee McKenzie made her debut as the main presenter at the 2010 Japanese Grand Prix however the qualifying was postponed until Sunday morning, resulting in the qualifying highlights being scrapped on Saturday afternoon.She remarked when facing a similar situation in 2019 for Channel 4 F1 podcast, 'I was grabbing people to fill air time', before the session was postponed on Friday night.
+McKenzie made her debut as the main presenter at the 2010 Japanese Grand Prix however the qualifying was postponed until Sunday morning, resulting in the qualifying highlights being scrapped on Saturday afternoon.
+She remarked when facing a similar situation in 2019 for Channel 4 F1 podcast, 'I was grabbing people to fill air time', before the session was postponed on Friday night.

 The 2010 Korean Grand Prix had a delay of the start by 10 minutes, then a red flag stoppage after three laps which lasted 45 minutes both in rain.
 That resulted in coverage initially delaying The Andrew Marr Show which was scheduled at 9:15am, before the rest of the race was moved from BBC One to BBC Two at 9:30am.
 This channel switch resulted in 273 viewers complaining that they had set their PVRs to record the race but had missed out on its climax, when most of the exciting incidents occurred.
 BBC spokesman said to The Guardian "Sunday's Korean Grand Prix was delayed due to extreme weather.
 The subsequent disruption to the schedule was flagged up to the audience throughout via the commentary and was also made clear again just prior to switching the coverage to BBC Two.
 However, the BBC also has a responsibility to reflect a wide range of interests and therefore the decision was taken to switch the F1 coverage to BBC Two until its conclusion."

 The 2011 Canadian Grand Prix saw a red flag that lasted 120 minutes, that resulted in coverage initially cancelling Antiques Roadshow which was scheduled to air at 8:00pm before coverage of the Grand Prix switched to BBC Two and BBC HD at 9:00pm, that resulted in 700 fans complaining about the cancellation of Antiques Roadshow in favour of the Grand Prix.